Blue City (novel): Background

-The portrayal of the novel's unnamed Mid-Western small town, lying in the shadow of Chicago, is centered mostly on the disadvantaged who live in it and differs from the up-market Californian scenarios of the Lew Archer novels that Macdonald was yet to write.
+The portrayal of the novel's unnamed Mid-Western small town, lying in the shadow of Chicago, is centered mostly on the disadvantaged who live in it and differs from the up-market California scenarios of Macdonald's later Lew Archer novels.
 In a 1952 letter to his publisher, he explained that he had in mind "a town where I had suffered, and several of the characters were based on people I hated."
 It is from this that the book's anger and political stance derive.
 The protagonist is narrator throughout, but will occasionally diverge from talking tough into what Macdonald's biographer describes as "civics lectures" or he overdoes literary reference.
 The particular target of his anger is small-town pettifoggery.
 The self-congratulatory tabloid editorial justifying anti-union violence or the list of books suppressed in the library from which "it was somehow comforting to know that the good people of the town … were protected against the lubricity of Rabelais, the immorality of Flaubert, the viciousness of Hemingway, and the degradation of Faulkner."

 Reviewing the book, Nelson Algren praised the over-all clipped descriptive style: "Kenneth Millar never uses two words when one will do; and when he wants you to see a thing, you see it."
 A later commentator looked beyond thriller conventions and discovered that "Millar wanted to do in prose what jazzmen did in music".
 Here he was only following Macdonald himself, who had said in an earlier interview that "the imagery and rhythm and movements of jazz had a lot to do with forming my style in my early books.
 It's quite obvious in a book like Blue City."
 He also noted then that Jack Kerouac's "jazz-prose" was written later and more diffusely.
 There was no direct influence.